Genesis 1:1, 3, 26-27

 But my point today is that, concerning climate change, as the old saying goes, “You ain’t seen nothin’ yet!”
 I’m not here to debate present-day climate change, or who or what is causing it.
 What I am saying is that today’s changes versus what God is going to bring are like a .22 rifle compared to a nuclear bomb!
 If we happen to be that last generation before Jesus’ Second Coming, we will live to see some or all of the Lord’s judgments described in the Revelation’s seven seals, seven trumpets, and seven bowls of judgment.

 If we are the end-time generation, we will see climate and environmental changes that will dwarf the so-called “human-caused” changes to our climate and other environmental issues.
 But see them in context—that is, as God’s last-days judgments upon a world steeped in sin.
-But as the Israelites of old were protected during God’s plagues on Egypt (Exodus 8:22; 9:4,6,11,26; 10:23; 11:4-7; 12:21-23), trust the Lord in the end times to protect His people through these things.
+But as the Israelites of old were protected by God during His plagues on Egypt (Exodus 8:22; 9:4,6,11,26; 10:23; 11:4-7; 12:21-23), trust the Lord in the end times to protect His people through these things.

 Jeremiah was called by God to be a prophet “before [he was] born.”
 John the Baptist, as a baby in his mother’s womb, leaped for joy at the sound of Mary’s voice.